Photo Caption: 2012 Math Behind the Science student participants and instructor Alexia Mintos (far right).

 What are the costs?
 Are stipends available?

 There is no cost to eligible participants or their parents.
 Tuition, housing, and food will be provided.
 No stipend will be distributed.

 How does one apply for admission?

-The Mathematics Behind the Science Application is available from our homepage during the spring.
-A hard copy of the application form may be requested by calling 340-693-1249 or sending an email to email@example.com.
+The Mathematics Behind the Science Application is available online on this link.
+A pdf version of the application form may be requested by sending an email to email@example.com.